Rockets vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Rockets Betting Records & Stats

-- Houston has combined with its opponent to score more than 230.5 points in 27 of 72 games this season.
+- Houston has played 24 games this season that have had more than 233.5 combined points scored.

-- Houston has a 228.4-point average over/under in its contests this season, 2.1 fewer points than this game's point total.
+- Houston has a 228.8-point average over/under in its outings this season, 4.7 fewer points than this game's total.

-- The Rockets have been underdogs in 68 games this season and have come away with the win 16 times (23.5%) in those contests.
+- The Rockets have come away with 16 wins in the 69 contests they have been listed as the underdogs in this season.

-- Houston has played as an underdog of +675 or more once this season and lost that game.
+- Houston has not won as an underdog of +575 or more on the moneyline this season in four games with those odds or longer.

-- Houston has an implied victory probability of 12.9% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that Houston has a 14.8% chance of pulling out a win.

 Rockets vs. Grizzlies Over/Under Stats